 A body lift may include the abdominal area (locally or extending around the sides and into the lower back area), the buttocks, the groin area, and the thigh (the inner, outer, or posterior thigh, or the thigh’s circumference).

-Benefits of Lower Body Lift?
+What Are The Benefits of A Lower Body Lift?

 A lower body lift can improve the shape and tone of the underlying tissues that support fat and skin.
 Excess, sagging fat and skin are removed and the dimpled, irregular skin surface, which is commonly known as cellulite can be improved.
 Dr. Lin performs this procedure through an incision along the bikini/boxer line.

-Ideal Candidate for a Lower Body Lift?
+Who Is An Ideal Candidate for a Lower Body Lift?

 A lower body lift is major surgery, so it is important that you be of good general health.
 Additionally, you would be a good candidate for this procedure if: